Reading Well for Teens

 Please search our online library catalogue for the titles you are interested in.

-Young people with first-hand experience of the issues covered have also endorsed the selection; ensuring variety, accessibility and even humour.
-Most importantly the books help you tackle a difficult issue head-on.
-Shelf Help offers a varied mix of fiction and non-fiction titles, with many available in a range of audio and eBook formats, so you can read or listen wherever you happen to be.
+Reading Well for Teens offers a varied mix of fiction and non-fiction titles, with many available in a range of audio and eBook formats, so you can read or listen wherever you happen to be.

 Young adult non-fiction collection